antonholmquist/rend-ios/README.md

 Example usage
 --------------------
-The first thing to do is to create a view where we can draw our content:
+The first thing to do is to create a view where we can draw our content.

     REGLView *view = [[REGLView alloc] initWithFrame:CGRectMake(0, 0, 320, 320)];

-Next, we create a scene which acts as a root node in our scene graph hierarchy:
+Next, we create a scene that acts as a root node in our scene graph hierarchy.
+All content should be added as children to this node.

     REScene *scene = [[REScene alloc] init];

-Next, we create a director that is responsible for managing drawing and connects the view and the scene:
+Next, we create a director that is responsible for managing drawing and connecting the view and scene:

     REDirector *director = [[REDirector alloc] init];
     director.view = view;